munagekar/nnpso/README.md

  - Velocity Decay: Velocity Decay is best between 0.75 -1.
 The decay prevents the network weights going too far away.
  - Velocity Max : Maximum velocity for a particle along a dimension.
 It useful to prevent network from seeing a pendulum effect.
  - Velocity Max Decay : It is a good idea to have the velocity max go down with iteration for finer control especially if you are not using the hybrid approach
- -Learning Rate: A much higher learning rate can be used with hybrid approach for learning weights.
+ - Learning Rate: A much higher learning rate can be used with hybrid approach for learning weights.
- -Number of Particles : The more the merrier.
-As much as your GPU can support -Number of Iterations: Until you get bored.
+ - Number of Particles : The more the merrier.
+As much as your GPU can support
+ - Number of Iterations: Until you get bored.

 # Training Neural Network only with PSO
 Not that a great idea.
 Current testing based on fully connected networks, training with only PSO isn't a sufficient.
 Works great for Initializations